SY Transformer Feed Barley

 Powdery mildew 8

-SY Transformer is a medium height cultivar with moderate to stiff straw.
-Autumn sowings, will require a robust PGR investment, especially under irrigation.
+SY TRANSFORMER is a medium height cultivar with moderate to stiff straw.
+Autumn sowings will require a robust plant growth regulator (PGR) investment, especially under irrigation.
 In spring, this cultivar will still require a moderate to high PGR programme to prevent brackling and maintain high yields.
 The actual programme is determined by a combination of local conditions, management and yield potential.
 As with any cultivar, do not apply PGR if the crop is under any form of stress.
 Please contact your local PGW Representative for site specific recommendations.